 You’ll always get one that replies with “How long is a piece of string!”

-So many people end up with a mediocre sleeve that they are not completely happy with as they insist on focusing on the question; “How much?”
-Personal experience has taught me that price shopping for tattoos usually leaves you sat in a sub standard tattooist’s chair receiving a sub standard tattoo.
+So many people end up with a mediocre sleeve’s they are not completely happy with as they insist on focusing on that question; “How much?”
+Personal experience has taught us that price shopping for tattoos usually leaves you sat in a sub standard tattooist’s chair, receiving a sub standard tattoo.
 Then what do you have?
 A sleeve that you’re unhappy with.

 So what do you do?
 Live with it for a while?
 Get it lasered off?
 Lets face it, the options here aren’t great!
-Most people, after a few years of seeing other people having great artwork will find themselves another artist to try and salvage the bad decision they made all those years ago.
-Assuming they have learnt from their mistake they will have done their research, not based their decison on “How much” and found themselves a competent artist.
+Most people, after a few years of seeing other people having great artwork will find themselves another artist.
+They will then ask them to try and salvage the bad decision they made all those years ago.
+Assuming they have learnt from their mistake they will have done their research, not based their decision on “How much” and found themselves a competent artist.
 Problem solved right?

 Follow these rules to get the best answer to your question AND a quality tattoo:

 1) Decide what you want your sleeve to look like – Think style (traditional, colour, black and grey, realistic), think theme, think subject matter.